baasbox/docs/source/index.md

 ## Push Settings

 The Push Settings section allows you to enable/disable profiles for sending push notifications.
-From BaasBox 0.9.0 is possible to handle profiles for sending push notifications.
+From BaasBox 0.9.0 it is possible to manage profiles for sending push notifications.
 In particular BaasBox support **max three profiles**.
 It's possible to switch settings profile by the tab section.

 - App nr.1 (Default) is the section for profile1